 Oral health products that contain ingredients like alcohol, sodium lauryl sulfate, saccharin or Benzalkonium Chloride are not safe for your children or for you either, for that matter.
 The blood vessels in the mouth, particularly those under the tongue, readily absorb chemicals into the bloodstream even when these substances are not actively swallowed.
 Additionally, children metabolize many chemicals far differently than adults do because their organs are still developing, so these chemicals may have a far more devastating effect on your child than they do on you.

 Fortunately, there are toothpastes, mouth rinses and other oral health care products available that contain safe ingredients and are alcohol free.
 These products are not only as effective in promoting effective oral hygiene, they are usually more effective.
-TheraBreath® has a complete line of products that have been developed with safe and effective natural ingredients.
+TheraBreath® has a complete line of products that have been developed with safe and effective natural ingredients including TheraBreath for Kids!
+AntiCavity Oral Rinse which tastes great, fights cavities and is free of artificial colors and flavors!

 Ingredients like sodium fluoride are clinically proven to fight tooth decay.
 Natural ingredients like whole leaf aloe vera are collagen enhancers that actively work to strengthen gums and prevent gingivitis.
 If possible, try to find a tooth brushing agent that's a gel rather than a paste.
 Gels have molecular properties that make them far more effective in promoting healthy gums than ordinary toothpastes.
 Look for products that use natural oils like peppermint for flavoring, and rely upon sweeteners like xylitol, an all-natural substance extracted from the fibers of fruits and berries.
 You'll find many products with safe, natural ingredients in the TheraBreath® oral care system developed by Dr. Harold Katz.